TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-01-effective-debug-tricks-narrow-scoping.md

 <br>

-There is one more step that we found to be the most effective. **It usually requires only one comment from the report and one reply from the maintainer**.
+There is one more step that we found to be the most effective. **It usually requires only one comment from the reporter and one reply from the maintainer**.
 Well, if you count closing the issue with pull-request as a comment.

 How can we do it better?
 Don't worry; it's not about learning project test conventions and sending a failing pull-request.